ndoering/smartfridge/documents/SoftwareDesignDocument.md

 sequentially and returns the transformed image.

 Thereafter, the transformed image is handed to the Clarifai connection module.
-This module sends the image to Clarifai in order to have if classified.
-The model used for classification can be chosen throug the global configuration.
+This module sends an API call containing the image to Clarifai to have it classified.
+The model used for classification can be chosen through the global configuration.
+Currently a custom visual recognition model that has been trained with a series of banana images is used.
 The connecting module receives the classification within seconds after sending.

-Afterwards the image and the classification is handed over to the database to be stored.
+Afterwards the image and its classification are handed over to the database to be stored.

 ##### Image processing pipeline

-The image processing pipeline is modularly built the be configured to needs at hand.
+The image processing pipeline is modularly built and can be configured to needs at hand.
 The global configuration file specifies the number, type and order of the processors.
-Each processor is a seperate stage in the pipeline.
+Each processor is a separate stage in the pipeline.

 ![Overview of the image processing pipeline](image-pipeline.png)